 In the case of a good persuasive speech, the speaker’s argumentative skills matter.
 You may well have the best arguments in the world, but if you don’t know how to present them, they may not be particularly useful.
 To persuade the audience, you need thought-through and well-prepared arguments.

 So, what is a persuasive speech?
 The main objective of a persuasive speech is to make your listeners do what you want them to do.
 For example, „buy my product“, „vote for me“, „believe what I’m talking about“, and so on.

-However, as persuasion is direct influence in some way, there are components of persuasion in every public speech.
-For example, you are at a jubilee celebration of a grand-relative and you have to make a welcome speech in their honour.
+However, as persuasion is a direct influence in some way, there are components of persuasion in every public speech.
+For example, you are at a jubilee celebration of a grand-relative and you have to make a welcome speech in their honor.
 The question is, what are you trying to persuade the guests in?
 Obviously, that your relative is a good human being and that you’re being honest about it.